 We're early.
 Here's what's true about WorkstyleIQ today, what we're building toward, and what's available now for your security and privacy team.

 These aren't claims we plan to evidence later — they're properties of the architecture, verifiable in our source.
-Most of them are stronger than the certifications they would otherwise stand behind.
+We're pre-certification, but these are structural, not aspirational: the system is built so they hold by design.

 The sensor is engineered to keep what could identify you on your device.
 This is GDPR Article 25 made concrete: minimisation as default, not as setting.